-Why Does a VPN Slow Down Your Internet Connection?
+Why Does a VPN Slow Down Your Internet Speed?

-Using a Virtual Private Network (VPN) is a great way to protect your data and keep your online activities private.
-But, it can also slow down your internet connection.
+Using a Virtual Private Network (VPN) is a great way to protect your online privacy and security.
+But, it can also have an impact on your internet speed.
 This is because a VPN encrypts your data, making it unreadable by anyone who can intercept it.
-This encryption process takes time, which can lead to slower upload and download speeds.
+This encryption process takes time, which can slow down your download and upload speeds.

 Coral Robertson